clouderasecurity/puppet/README.md

 --------

 * Debian, Ubuntu
-* CentOS, Red Hat, Fedora
+* CentOS, Red Hat
+* SLES, OpenSUSE

 Tested on:

-* Ubuntu 10.04, 12.04
+* Ubuntu 12.04
-* CentOS 6.4, RHEL 6.4
+* CentOS 6.4

 Puppet Module Dependencies
 --------------------------

+For Ubuntu and Debian support:

+* puppetlabs-apt

+For SUSE support:

-* apt
+* darin-zypprepo

 Connectivity
 ------------

-An internet connection is required.
+An internet connection is required for package resolution.

 Usage
 =====

-There are a couple of parameters that need to be changed prior to running these scripts:
+There are a couple of parameters that need to be changed prior to running:

 zTrustee Registration/Activation Options
 ----------------------------------------